Master’s Admission Snapshot:

 Transcripts should be sent directly to the Graduate Admissions Office through the online application system.
-While unofficial transcripts can be submitted for admissions review, official transcripts directly from previous colleges/universities are required if you are admitted to the program.
-It is critical that all required transcripts be uploaded to the online application, even if you didn’t receive a degree.
-Do not send or email transcripts, unless instructed to do so, as this will cause a delay in the application process.
-Applicants must meet the general university admissions requirements in order for the UT application and transcripts to be forwarded to the School.
+Unofficial transcripts can be submitted for admissions review but enrolled students must submit official transcripts directly from previous colleges/universities prior to beginning coursework.
+It is critical that you submit all required transcripts to the online application even if you didn’t receive a degree.
+Do not send or email transcripts to SIS or UTK employees directly unless instructed to do so.

 Take a moment to review more information on submitting transcripts, including what formats to be included.